u-boot/u-boot/tools/buildman/buildman.rst

 final binary.
 This information varies each time U-Boot is built.
 This causes various files to be rebuilt even if no source changes are made, which in turn requires that the final U-Boot binary be re-linked.
 This unnecessary work can be avoided by turning off the timestamp feature.
-This can be achieved by setting the SOURCE_DATE_EPOCH environment variable to 0.
+This can be achieved using the `-r` flag, which enables reproducible builds by setting `SOURCE_DATE_EPOCH=0` when building.

 Combining all of these options together yields the command-line shown below.
 This will provide the quickest possible feedback regarding the current content of the source tree, thus allowing rapid tested evolution of the code::

-    SOURCE_DATE_EPOCH=0 ./tools/buildman/buildman -P tegra
+    ./tools/buildman/buildman -Pr tegra

 Checking configuration